Reviewable/Reviewable/docs/reviews.md

 Here you can select between the usual GitHub merge styles (normal/full, squash, and rebase), and whether Reviewable should automatically delete the source branch for you if the merge is successful.
 Your selections are automatically persisted for this review, and the selections you made last will be applied to any new reviews.
 A [custom review completion condition](repositories.md#condition-output) can force the merge style to use.

+{:.tip}
-?> When using the rebase merge style, Reviewable will indicate if the merge will be a fast-forward by adding a small annotation under the style radio button.
+When using the rebase merge style, Reviewable will indicate if the merge will be a fast-forward by adding a small annotation under the style radio button.

 If you've selected the full or squash merge styles, you can edit the automatically generated merge commit message as well, or generate your own default in your [custom review completion condition](repositories.md#condition-output).